nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_allergy_list.md

 <li>Recording an Allergic Response or Adverse Reaction to an item of medication or a substance</li>
 <li>Recording a clinician’s opinion about future risk of (or propensity to) an Allergy or other Adverse Reaction if the patient is exposed to a substance.</li></ol>

-Transfer of Care only records the first type of Allergic Response or Adverse Reaction i.e. the allergic event not the propensity.
+Digital Medicines only records the first type of Allergic Response or Adverse Reaction i.e. the allergic event not the propensity.

 ## Resources Used for Profile Design ##
 The FHIR Resources are profiled to create the allergy list as below: